hana-Almadi/CQS-VS-CQRS/README.md

 # CQS-VS-CQRS
-this project Implementation CQS pattern and CQRS pattern
+this project implement CQS pattern and CQRS pattern